Making Tax Digital (MTD)

 Legislation

-Enabling primary legislation for MTD for businesses for Income Tax was included in Sections 60 to 61 and Schedule 14 of Finance (No.2) Act 2017.
-The explanatory notes to the original Bill can be found here.
+Enabling primary legislation for MTD for Income Tax was included in Sections 60 to 61 and Schedule 14 of the Finance (No.2) Act 2017.

 Software